 In addition to in-person services, we are continuing to provide virtual services, including research consultations, online reserves requests, and workshops.
-For general questions, search our FAQ, send an email, or use the chat service, which is staffed Monday–Friday from 8 a.m. to 10 p.m. and Saturday–Sunday from 10 a.m. to 10 p.m.
+For general questions, search our FAQ, send an email, or use the chat service.
+Please refer to the chat calendar page for specific times.

 Overview of the resources, people, and support available from the Brown University Library, as well as the special focus of academic libraries from Joseph Meisel, the University Librarian.

 Online guidance to navigate and use resources as well as develop new research skills.